Richmond Biodiversity Partnership

 The Partnership regularly updates and publishes a Biodiversity Action Plan, a strategy document that details plans for the protection and management of habitats and species of national, regional or local significance and those that are on the Red List of Threatened Species across the Borough.

 The most recent Biodiversity Action Plan was published in spring 2019 and contains 20 habitats and species action plans.
-It can be downloaded here (please note is currently being updated and a revised edition will be uploaded before the end of 2023).
+It can be downloaded here (please note is currently being updated and a revised edition will be out and uploaded in winter 2024).
 The plan is delivered by member organisations who report on their actions in quarterly meetings.

 The plan is also used by Richmond Council’s Planning Department to ensure the negative impact of new developments and changes to existing developments are minimised.